Ormrood History, Family Crest & Coats of Arms

 The ancestors of the name Ormrood date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Ormrood family lived in a clearing in a wood.
 Further research revealed that the name is derived from the Old Scandinavian personal name Ormr and the Old English word rod, which meant "forest clearing."
 The name as a whole means "clearing of a man named Ormr."
 The original bearer lived in or near a clearing known by this name.

 Early Origins of the Ormrood family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormrood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ormrood research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormrood History in all our PDF Extended History products and printed products wherever possible.

 Ormrood Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Ormrood are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Ormrood include: Ormerod, Omerod, Omrod, Ormrod and others.

 Early Notables of the Ormrood family (pre 1700)